 About

 Talisha Elger is an award-winning film director, writer, and photographer from Ipswich, Australia.
 She holds an MFA in Screenwriting from the AFI Conservatory in Los Angeles.
-Talisha completed her BA in Writing and Film/Television at the University of Queensland with distinction and spent an academic quarter at UCLA.
-During her time at UCLA, she studied Screenwriting, The Art and Technique of Filmmaking, Television Studies, and Entertainment Economics, earning a spot on the Dean’s Honors List and a screenwriting mentorship with her professor, Linda Voorhees, the founder of ProPath Screenwriting.
+Talisha completed her BA in Writing and Film/Television at the University of Queensland with distinction and spent an academic quarter at UCLA, studying Screenwriting, The Art and Technique of Filmmaking, Television Studies, and Entertainment Economics.
+At UCLA, she earned a spot on the Dean’s Honors List and a screenwriting mentorship with Linda Voorhees, the founder of ProPath Screenwriting.

-Talisha's formal education also includes an Advanced Diploma of Screen (Film & Television) and a Certification in Photo-imaging from Southbank Institute of Technology.
-In addition to writing and directing, Talisha has over 15 years of experience in the Film and TV industry, working in costume, production design, assistant art direction, script supervising, stills photographer, and as a director’s assistant on feature narratives, feature documentaries, and shorts.
-She has also worked for The Radmin Company, a Los Angeles-based literary management company, providing script coverage and working in casting as an assistant for Victoria Hoffman Casting LA, and as a freelance casting director for vertical shorts.
+Talisha's education also includes an Advanced Diploma of Screen (Film & Television) and a Certification in Photo-imaging from Southbank Institute of Technology.
+With over 15 years in the Film and TV industry, she has worked in costume, production design, assistant art direction, script supervising, stills photographer, and as a director’s assistant on feature narratives, documentaries, and shorts.
+She also provided script coverage for The Radmin Company and worked in casting as an assistant for Victoria Hoffman and as a casting director for vertical shorts.
+Talisha is currently in post-production on her new short film, Syringe, a psychological body horror she wrote and directed that explores medical gaslighting and the systemic neglect of women’s healthcare.

-Her short film, "The Fears of Young Caroline," was a Coup de Coeur at Cannes and won numerous awards, including Best Drama at the Queensland New Filmmakers Awards, Best Foreign Film at Indie Fest USA and Los Angeles International Underground Film Festival, and 3rd Place at the Sunset International Film Festival.
+Her short film, "The Fears of Young Caroline," was a Coup de Coeur at Cannes and won awards such as Best Drama at the Queensland New Filmmakers Awards, Best Foreign Film at Indie Fest USA, Los Angeles International Underground Film Festival, and 3rd Place at the Sunset International Film Festival.
 Her one-minute short film "Waterlilies," based on the poem “The Babies of Walloon” by Henry Lawson, earned her the Cultural Achiever of the Year award from the Ipswich City Council.

-Talisha Elger is an American Australian Association Arts Fund Scholar, an American Film Institute Ann Garcelon Endowed Scholarship recipient, and was selected for the Screen Australia Talent Lab.
+Talisha Elger is an AAA Arts Fund Scholar, an AFI Ann Garcelon Endowed Scholarship recipient, and was selected for the Screen Australia Talent Lab.
 With an 18-year background in dance, Talisha’s creative voice is distinct and compelling, gravitating towards dark, bold, strange, and unsettling projects with a subtle comedic undertone.
 She continually explores new avenues, blending the classic with the unconventional to create tonally unique works.